-Figure 33 illustrates the context view of the iFA to be developed for the building community in the second phase of the project.
-This iFA in serving the whole building community and it has two types of end-users: Residents and Facility manager.
+Figure 34 illustrates the context view of the iFA to be developed for the building community.
+This iFA serves the whole building community and it has two types of end-users: Residents and Facility manager.

-Figure 33: Context view of the iFLEX Assistant to be customized for the apartment building (FIN pilot).
+Figure 34: Context view of the iFLEX Assistant to be customized for the apartment building (FIN pilot).

 The Facility manager is an entity responsible for ensuring functionality and comfort in the apartment building.
-The iFA for phase 2 provides the facility manager with three types of visualizations:
+The iFA provides the facility manager with three types of visualizations: